 How much do hearing aids cost?

 Prices vary greatly depending upon circuit technology and hearing aid size.
 Prices range $1,000-3,250 per hearing aid.

 What types of hearing aids do you sell?

 We only use the highest quality products available in the hearing aid industry.
 Our experience has helped us select the best and most reliable hearing aids in the market.
-Among the major manufacturers, we use MicroTech, Oticon, Phonak, ReSound, Starkey, Widex, and others.
+Among the major manufacturers, we use MicroTech, Oticon, Phonak, Resound, and Widex.

 Does Medicare or Medicare supplemental insurance pay for hearing aids?

 Unfortunately, the answer is no. Hearing aids are not considered “necessary or reasonable” according to Medicare guidelines and are generally an out-of-pocket expense.

 Typically, standard health insurance does not cover hearing aids.
 There are infrequent occasions, however, when special hearing aid benefits are included in health care coverage.
 Check with your insurance agent or human resources department to learn if your insurance includes hearing aid benefits.
 If hearing aids are covered, pre-authorization may be required.
 Our support team will contact your insurance company for specific information about the extent of the benefits.